vimeo/psalm/docs/issues.md

 ### InvalidOperand

-Emitted when using something as an operand that is unexected
+Emitted when using something as an operand that is unexpected

 ```php
 class A {}